Summary

 There’s comfort found in watching a hair-raising horror movie with others, but a similar community can be just as appreciated for comedy horror films that are beyond ridiculous.
 Many horror films lack scares but excel in outlandish plots, wild and over-the-top acts of violence, and, especially when it pertains to the ’80s, aged special effects.
 Horror films have yet to wane in popularity, but the genre saw a peak in the ’80s.

-- Reborn As A Vending Machine I Now Wander The Dungeon Season 1 Episode 9 Release Date and Time, Countdown, When Is It Coming Out?
+- The First Responders Season 2 Episode 12 Release Date and Time, Countdown, When Is It Coming Out?

 The decade introduced iconic horror characters and saw a rise in the popularity of slasher films.
 These elements are found in the defining and acclaimed horror films such as The Shining and A Nightmare on Elm Street, as well as the cheesiest films the decade has to offer.
 As enjoyable as it is to watch films like Chopping Mall and Student Bodies alone, gathering with friends to laugh and have a good time is even better.